• 4,000 firms

 Get the complete toolkit, free

-In an emotional commentary, CNN’s Anderson Cooper thanked the Filipinos for showing the world how to live.
-He had personally seen the aftermath of the most devastating hurricane in modern history when it hit Tacloban City.
+In an emotional segment, CNN’s Anderson Cooper thanked Filipinos for showing the world how to live.
+He had seen the aftermath of a devastating storm that hit Tacloban City.

 “Can you imagine the strength it takes living in a shack, to be sleeping on the streets next to the body of your dead children?”
 Anderson asked.
 “Can you imagine that strength?
 I cannot.”

-In the worst possible times, Filipinos have shown remarkable resilience.
-It is a trait embedded in the DNA of a nation of fun-loving and God-fearing people.
-Such a characteristic has also propelled Filipinos to strive hard and adapt.
+In the worst of times, Filipinos show great resilience.
+It is a trait built into a warm and faith-driven nation.
+As a result, this same trait pushes Filipinos to strive and adapt.

 “I need to learn more.
 Being trained and teaching where you try to learn new technology, not only for yourself but others is effective,” Gerrard explains.
 “When you study something that you will teach, you understand more and learn faster.”

-While Filipinos strive to learn, the massive growth of the BPO industry has given them opportunities.
+While Filipinos work to learn, the fast growth of the BPO industry has opened doors.
+In addition, it offers more than a paycheck.

-It is not only an income but also a platform for people to propel themselves to higher levels of expertise.
-Such is the potential that clients are tapping into by outsourcing in the country.
+It is also a platform to reach higher levels of skill.
+So, clients tap into this potential by outsourcing to the country.

 Filipinos are family-oriented

-The BPO industry is a diversified industry and not limited to call centers.
-In most cases, Filipinos work on the premises of a company.
+The BPO industry is broad and goes beyond call centers.
+In most cases, Filipinos work on a company’s site.

 “Filipinos are very family oriented, and they do not move out from their relative’s home,” Gerrard notes.
 “Most of the Filipinos live with their families, and if you live with many people, it is very hard to focus.”

-Breaking the barriers of cultural differences takes more than connecting the dots.
-In a sense, one of the roles of BPO companies and consultants is to close the gap.
-In other words, they have the necessary skills to handle the local culture.
+Breaking cultural barriers takes more than good intent.
+So, one role of BPO firms and consultants is to close that gap.
+In short, they have the skills to handle the local culture.

 Filipinos are family-oriented